OzzyCzech/fromArray/readme.md

 #### `Loader`

-The `Loader` attribute allows you to define a specific loader for the property.
+The `Loader` attribute allows you to define a specific value loader for the property.
 You can add global loaders to the class or to the property.

 ```php